MATRIXPOWER Matrix Power Operator

 Usage

 The power operator for scalars and square matrices.
-This operator is really a combination of two operators, both of which have the same general syntax:
+This operator is really a combination of two operators, both of which have the same general syntax:y = a ^ b

-The exact action taken by this operator, and the size and type of the output, depends on which of the two configurations of a and b is present:
+The exact action taken by this operator, and the size and type of the output,

-2. a is a square matrix, b is a scalar
+ais a square matrix,bis a scalar

 Function Internals

-In the first case that a is a scalar, and b is a square matrix, the matrix power is defined in terms of the eigenvalue decomposition of b.
+In the first case thata is a scalar, and b is a square matrix, the matrix power is defined in terms of the eigenvalue decomposition of b.
 Let b have the following eigen-decomposition (problems arise with non-symmetric matrices b, so let us assume that b is symmetric):

 Then a raised to the power b is defined as